faf0/conqueue/README.md

 This is a double-ended queue (linked list) implementation providing thread-safe and re-entrant interface functions.
-It supports the following operations
+It supports the following operations:

 * push front
 * push back